-There are therefore significant workforce implications and learning and development impacts in order to design and deliver new roles and disestablish others to deliver new ways of working to support the implementation of the LAC model.
+There are therefore significant workforce implications and learning and development impacts in order to design and deliver new roles and disestablish others to deliver new ways of working to support the implementation of the integrated prevention model.

-Evaluation from other local authorities found that outcomes included making communities more inclusive, increasing community acceptance of all people with disabilities, enabling people to stay in their own homes and local communities rather than moving into residential accommodation, enabling the set-up of community organisations and the development of employment opportunities, attracting additional funding from a range of other sources, making better use of community resources and being more cost-efficient.
+Expected outcomes include making communities more inclusive, increasing community acceptance of all people with disabilities, enabling people to stay in their own homes and local communities rather than moving into residential accommodation, enabling the set-up of community organisations and the development of employment opportunities, making better use of community resources and being more cost-efficient.